Shashi456/Shashi456.github.io/Moneymatters.md

 {% endfor %}

 <h2>Microeconomics</h2>
 I've always been interested in Microeconomics, it actually pops up everywhere in the modern world.
 One thing I think microeconomics teaches you is to think about problems within a framework while being wary about various variable and tradeoffs involved thereon.
 My first stop this year will be the course, MIT 14.01SC Principles of Microeconomics.
 One thing I aim to achieve by pursuing this course, is also observe how i learn and if MIT courses can be the first stop in Syllabus 2.0.
-[Read [this](https://danigrant.github.io/syllabus/) for more on syllabus 2.0, Thanks a lot to Dani Grant for the idea.]
+[ Read [this][2] for more on syllabus 2.0, Thanks a lot to Dani Grant for the idea.]

 <section class="c-archives">